|Music & Dance Tour to Egypt|

 we meet our Tour Guide and start the day by visiting one of the Seven

-Wonders of the World, The Three Pyramids, erected by Cheops, Chephren,
+Wonders of the World, The Three Pyramids, erected by Khufu, Khafre,

-and Mykerlonos.
+and Menkaure.
 When you finish exploring the Great Pyramids our next

-stop is a visit to the Sphinx Monument guarding the royal burial chambers
+stop is the Sphinx Monument guarding the royal burial chambers

 (included).
-More sightseeing, we meet our Tour Guide, and start your day
+More Cairo sightseeing, we meet our Tour Guide and start the day

 by visiting The Egyptian Museum, housing the largest collection of ancient